FREE GROCERY GUIDE

 Whether you're gluten-free, dairy-free, Paleo, AIP, or avoiding a personalized list of foods you're sensitive to, it IS possible to stay on track.
 You CAN thrive even while you're away from home.
 With a little advance planning, provisioning, and some practical tips and strategies, you can ditch that unwanted layer of stress and enjoy travel without abandoning your dietary needs and paying the price with your well-being.

-Transparency disclosure: Some of the links in this post may be affiliate links.
+Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Purchasing a product using one of these links is a great way to support my work and keep Hypothyroid Chef AD-FREE at no additional cost to you.
-Please know that I only recommend products I use, believe to be helpful to my readers, and wholeheartedly stand by.
+Purchasing a product using one of these links will support my work at no additional cost to you.
+Please know that I only recommend products I wholeheartedly stand by.

 Disclaimer: This information is for educational and inspirational purposes only.
 Always consult with your doctor or other qualified healthcare providers before making changes to your diet, health care, or exercise regimen.